• Art magazine

 For example, practice drawing your own hands while waiting in the subway or sitting around.
 Many hands on the same side, hands over other hands.
 The hands of other people if they wish.
 You can also outline other clearly visible aspects of your body.

 But you have to look and then sketch or record what you watch.
-Mirrors are also good if you only want to outline the place where your cheek merges into your mouth.
+Mirrors are also good if you only want to outline the place where your cheek passes into your mouth.
 Play, enlarge, reduce and twist objects on several standards.

 07 Development of their skills